 Farmers and ranchers are focused on growing the food, fuel and fiber this country needs, and have not had to worry about regulations intended for Wall Street.
 Unlike the large corporations currently regulated by the SEC, family farms and ranches don’t have teams of compliance officers.

 INSTRUCTIONS FOR YOUR MESSAGE: Complete your information in the boxes provided.
-This is required information to submit your comments to the SEC docket.
+This is required information to submit your comments to Congress.
 Then click “SEND EMAIL” to send your comments.